 We went into South Tyrol a couple times and it’s an interesting mix of some things clearly more Italian, others more like their Austrian neighbors.
 One South Tyrolean thing they share with Austria (and Southern Germany) is making and enjoying speck, a tasty cured ham I remember enjoying many times.

 I first made a leek and potato souffle a few years ago using a recipe I picked up in a supermarket and was pleasantly surprised by how tasty it was.
-I almost want to say despite the ingredients, but that seems a bit harsh on eggs, potatoes, leeks and cheese but you know what I mean – they don’t generally jump out as making something that is almost fancy.
+I almost want to say despite the ingredients, but that seems a bit harsh on eggs, potatoes, leeks and cheese.
+But you know what I mean – comforting, yes, but not so often fancy-feeling.

-Possibly not surprisingly, but one of the reasons the souffle makes the ingredients seem that bit more special is there’s a little more effort involved in bringing everything together than just putting them in a pan, but it’s not overly complicated.
+Possibly not surprisingly, but one of the reasons this savory souffle makes the ingredients seem that bit more special, is there’s a little more effort involved in bringing everything together than just putting them in a pan.
+However it’s still not overly complicated.

-- make sure you grease your souffle dish before you pour in the mixture.
-I usually (as in the recipe) then dust with cheese or something else appropriate to get a nice flavor as well as helping it not stick too much.
+- Make sure you grease your souffle dish before you pour in the mixture.
+I usually (as in this recipe) then dust with cheese or something else appropriate to get a nice flavor as well as helping it not stick too much.

-- use a spoonful or two of the beaten egg whites to loosen/lighten up the yolk-speck-cheese-potato mix before you combine them fully.
-It will help save the potato mixture just sinking to the bottom or you losing all the air from the whites as you mix.
+- Use a spoonful or two of the beaten egg whites to loosen/lighten up the yolk mix before you combine them fully.
+It will help save (in this case) the potato mixture just sinking to the bottom or you losing all the air from the whites as you mix.

-- fold the whites into the potato mixture gently, and if anything mix less rather than more.
-You want to kind of scoop the mixture over itself rather than stirring (hence it’s called ‘folding’) and just get to a point where you don’t have obviously white clumps of white, but there are still definitely air bubbles and the potato mixture may not seem completely evenly distributed, but it’s also not all in one pile.
+- Fold the whites into the potato mixture gently, and if anything mix less rather than more.
+You want to kind of scoop the mixture over itself rather than stirring (hence it’s called ‘folding’) and just get to a point where you don’t have obviously white clumps of white.
+There should still definitely be air bubbles and the potato mixture may not seem completely evenly distributed, but at least not all in one pile.

-- souffles generally lose their rise quickly, so serve it soon after you take it out the oven (below is just a couple minutes after coming out the oven, with it gradually starting to deflate).
+- Souffles generally lose their rise quickly, so serve it soon after you take it out the oven (below is just a couple minutes after coming out the oven, with it gradually starting to deflate).